Healthcare & Health Insurance in Mexico

 When we asked expats and global nomads about the quality of medical care in Mexico, they replied:

 "Although I have met people having care for serious conditions, my experience has only been dental.
-People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," remarked one member in Tijuana.
+People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," commented a person living in Tijuana, Mexico.

 Get Quote